 Surgery may be needed to prevent or limit further damage to the brain.
 Surgery can address serious problems, such as skull fractures, bleeding in the brain, blood clots, and excessive pressure in the brain.

-Speak with a Qualified Traumatic Brain Injury Attorney in Akron
+Speak with a Qualified Traumatic Brain Injury Lawyer in Akron

 A traumatic brain injury can have an immense physical, psychological, and financial toll on the victim and their loved ones.
 If you or someone you love suffered a traumatic brain injury due to someone else’s negligence, you will need help getting the compensation you are entitled to.

-Slater & Zurz has helped injured victims for over 40 years.
+Slater & Zurz has helped injured victims for over 30 years.
 We have represented clients throughout Ohio and have recovered millions of dollars in settlements and verdicts.
 We have the resources, medical knowledge, experience, and track record to obtain full and fair compensation for you or your loved one’s brain injury.
-Our Akron brain injury attorneys will fight diligently on your behalf and not hesitate to take the case to trial if necessary.
+Our Akron personal injury lawyers will fight diligently on your behalf and not hesitate to take the case to trial if necessary.